jackowayed/jackowayed.github.com/resume.markdown

 Hire Me for the Summer         {#intro}
 ======================

-(Written in markdown extra in emacs, of course)
+(Written in markdown extra in emacs)

 I'm young, and I have no work experience and not a whole lot of coding experience, but I know how to program, and I'm eager to learn to fill in the gaps.